olitomlinson/dapr-pluggable-state-store/README.md

 ### Prerequisite

-- Obtain an instance of a postgresdb (With a user named 'myusername' with sufficient permissions to create schemas and tables in the db)
+- Obtain an instance of a postgresdb (With a user named 'postgres' with sufficient permissions to create schemas and tables in the db)
 - Install Dapr CLI and ensure https://docs.dapr.io/getting-started/install-dapr-selfhost/ Dapr works.
 - Pull this repo and open Terminal in the `Component` folder

-#### Instructions (Schema-per-Tenant)
+#### Instructions to build and run

 1. `dotnet run Component.csproj`